Taipei American School: History

 In 1953, the U.S. Military Assistance Advisory Group was established in Taiwan.
 This brought to the island a large number of U.S. military personnel.
 Along with these military personnel came their families, including children needing an American-style education.
 TAS became the school for the children of the U.S. military personnel.
 In the summer of 1953, TAS constructed a much larger campus at Chang'an East Road.

 In 1956, TAS graduated its first class of 14 seniors.
 By then, the Chang'an campus had approximately 50 faculty members and 1,000 students.
 In 1957, Mr. Wayne Nesbitt served as the first superintendent of the school.

 In 1959, TAS purchased a 22 acre (89,000 m^{2}) site in Shilin for a new campus.
 In March 1960, the kindergarten and lower school moved into a 36-classroom 5-wing complex on the site.
 The upper school remained at the Chang'an campus until 1964, when the last upper school facilities were completed.
 By 1969, TAS enrollment reached its highest point with nearly 3,000 students.

 Bordered on two sides by a river, the Shilin campus was prone to flooding during the typhoons experienced on Taiwan when the protective dikes were breached.
-Cleanup took several days as classrooms were dried out and mud and silt was removed.
+Cleanup took several days as classrooms were dried out and mud and silt were removed.

 In the 1970s, Taiwan's transforming economy brought foreign businessmen and overseas Chinese into the local economy, setting the stage for TAS's later transformation even as enrollment shrank dramatically due to the U.S. military pull-out from Taiwan.
 By the late seventies, student enrollment dropped to approximately 700 students.
 Within a few years, enrollment started to increase again as overseas Chinese with foreign passports arrived in Taiwan searching for American educational facilities for their children.
 By the early eighties, the majority of students were ethnically Taiwanese and also U.S. citizens.

 In September 1989, TAS relocated to its present campus in Tianmu, Taipei.
 To obtain use of the government land in Tianmu, TAS exchanged title to its Shihlin property for a long-term lease on the Tianmu site at a concessionary rent.

 The 50th anniversary of Taipei American School was celebrated in 1999.
 As part of this celebration, TAS published a book documenting the history of the school: "Ties That Bind", authored by Richard Vuylsteke.
 In 2019, TAS celebrated its seventieth anniversary.